1nv1/ACCA/README.md

 # Overview

-It's a simple library for use when you need a easy way to animate characters working on LÖVE framework.
+It's a simple library for use when you need an easy way to animate characters, working on LÖVE framework.
 In relation with the artistic part, in this case you use separate image with the character movements.
 The structure of folder tree is what define the